AtilaKzlts/Snowflake-Streamlit/README.md

 ## Project Introduction

 This project was developed to analyze and visualize digital campaign data.
-The project is based on the analysis of data pulled from AWS S3 into the Snowflake data warehouse, and an interactive dashboard was created using Streamlit.
+The project is based on the analysis of data pulled from AWS S3 into the Snowflake data warehouse, with the data being updated every 7 days through an automated process in Snowflake.
+An interactive dashboard was created using Streamlit to visualize the results.
 The main goal of this project is to provide a tool that allows for faster evaluation of campaign performance through the analysis and visualization of digital campaign data.
-In doing so, managers can accelerate their decision-making processes and quickly access cleaner, more organized, and easily accessible data.
+By doing so, managers can accelerate their decision-making processes and quickly access cleaner, more organized, and easily accessible data.

 ## About the Data Set